Table Of Contents_

 If you’re looking for the best countertop microwave to buy this 2019, you may want to check out Kenmore 7212.
 The Kenmore 7212 is a countertop microwave model that tries to keep things simple while still offering plenty of features for the average kitchen.
 Does it succeed?
-Let’s find out what users have to say!
-And let’s see if it makes the cut for the best countertop microwave.
+And why do people consider it one of the best microwaves in the market?
+Let’s find out at the end of this review!

 The Kenmore as 1.2 cubic feet of internal space for cooking, and 1100 watts to do it with, both respectable numbers for a family home microwave.
 It offers sensor function cooking and several presets.
 As with many best microwaves these days, it comes with an internal coating to help make cleaning a little easier, especially if you don’t want to use harsh chemicals.
 There is no handle on this model, but it does have a 12.4-inch turntable.